bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 1.3.0 =
+* Added feature to display buttons only on posts, only on pages or on posts and pages
+* Improved hashtag to link conversion
+* Fixed Facebook language to en_US to prevent width issues
+* Fixed excerpt issue
+* Fixed some css issues

 = 1.2.5 =
 * Added title field to widget